bsyy6/buffers/README.md

 enq(&dataIn,&b)  // add element to object
 deq(&dataOut,&b) // read from buffer and store it in data out
 ```
+> defualt behaviour `BLOCK_WHEN_FULL` is set to 1, set it to zero in `buffers.h` if you want it to work as a fifo and overwrite old data when full.
+## why should you use this ?
+1) it is fun.
+2) it is efficeint in using memory.

 ## Examples:
 ### Single Data writes